DPr00f/gitea-oauth-authorization-plugin/README.md

+# Based on

+This plugin is based on [gitlab-oauth-authorization-plugin](https://github.com/gocd-contrib/gitlab-oauth-authorization-plugin)

+It was simply changed to work with Gitea instead of GitLab

 # Gitea OAuth authorization plugin for GoCD

-The plugin allows user to login in GoCD using Gitea(or Gitea Enterprise).
-It also supports authorization, which can be used by server admin to map GoCD roles with Gitea projects or groups with access level.
+The plugin allows user to login in GoCD using Gitea.

 # Installation